OWLOOKIT/quickrep/documentation/Tabular.README.md

 # QuickRepBladeTabular
-Blade based tabular view for QuickRep reporting engine
+A Blade-based tabular view package for the QuickRep reporting engine

-How to get started using it
+Getting Started
 -------------------------

 ### Installation

-This package requires the QuickRep package.
-You will nedd to follow the [QuickRep installation instructions](https://github.com/Owlookit/Quickrep) on how to configure your app to use QuickRep.
+To use this package, you need to have the QuickRep package already installed.
+Please adhere to the [QuickRep installation instructions](https://github.com/Owlookit/Quickrep) for guidance on configuring your application to utilize QuickRep.